hackerschoice/segfault/README.md

-# beta.segfault.net - back from the dead
+# segfault.net - back from the dead

+---
+* THIS IS BETA TESTING ONLY *
+* JOIN US ON TELEGRAM.
+LET US KNOW WHAT YOU WANT AND NEED *
+---

 A root shell for every (creative) person.
 Free.
 Anonymous.
 Secure.